Mayer-Kuvert: 2000–2012: Mayer-Kuvert-network

 In 2003, the company became Mayer-Kuvert-network.
 Over the next years, Mayer-Kuvert-network took over other companies in Europe: In 2006, two production facilities of Antalis Envelopes in the UK were acquired.
-In 2008, Mayer-Kuvert-network took over 50 % of the Danish company A-Mail Kuverter as well as Herlitz PBS AG.
+In 2008, Mayer-Kuvert-network took over 50% of the Danish company A-Mail Kuverter as well as Herlitz PBS AG.
 In the same year, the competing company BlessOF, which was threatened with insolvency, was added, followed by NC-Couvert in 2010.
 In 2011, the Mayer Group took over and restructured French envelope company GPV Groupe, which was a supplier for the French postal service among others.
 In 2012, Belgian printers de Vroede and Data Impress were acquired.
 In 2012, the consortium consolidated its sales activities of the affiliates Mayer-Kuvert, BlessOF and Clausnitzer & Kupa-Kuvert in the Vertriebsgesellschaft mayer-network.

 After 2014: Death of Bartl and realignment

-Managing director Bartl passed away suddenly in 2014.
+Managing director Bartl died suddenly in 2014.
 At this point in time, the consortium comprised 50 companies in 23 countries with around 2400 employees producing more than 21 billion envelopes, shipping bags and folding bags, annually.
 Bartl's successor was his son-in-law Thomas Schwarz, who had already been appointed CO-CEO in 2013, together with an eight-person management team.
 In 2017, insolvency proceedings were opened for the BlessOF company and were successfully concluded in the same year.

 Since 2017, the company has been undertaking comprehensive realignment, its "Mission 2020", which was made possible by the majority takeover of the Group by a Family Office in 2018: Unprofitable production facilities in Germany and elsewhere were closed and existing locations consolidated.